adluinf/adluinf.github.io/_pages/home.md

 **Welcome to my personal website!**

-I am Adriaan Ludl, a postdoctoral fellow at the Computational Biology Unit (CBU), Department of Informatics of the  University of Bergen.
+I am a postdoctoral fellow at the Computational Biology Unit (CBU), Department of Informatics of the  University of Bergen.

 # Research Interests